 For example, if you are a longtime administrative assistant who overhauled your last employer’s client relations operation, don’t say that you worked in client relations—instead, give yourself more credit.
 Write that you streamlined a complex system, and, if possible, quantify that success.
 Maybe it led to lower patient wait times or to higher patient satisfaction scores.
 Offering tangible results is a great way to differentiate yourself from others.

 If you are ready to take the next step in your career in medicine, receiving professional advice on your healthcare resume can make a tremendous difference.
 Our team at Resume Pundits has reshaped more than 10,000 resumes, and 98 percent of those customers have given us a satisfied rating.
-To get started today, click here to view our pricing options.
+To get started today, click here to view our professional resume pricing options.